phaserjs/phaser/README.md

 * Keyboard.processKeyUp now runs the callback after all the objects have been created and/or updated.
 * Phaser.Keyboard.lastChar will return the string value of the last key pressed.
 * Phaser.Keyboard.lastKey will return the most recently pressed Key object.
+* RetroFont.updateOffset allows you to modify the offsetX/Y values used by the font during rendering.

 ### Bug Fixes